freon4dsl/Freon-documentation/docu-content/010_Documentation/070_Under_the_Hood/040_FreTool_Interfaces/+page.md

 /* File: core/src/validator/FreValidator.ts */

 /**
-* An error consists of a message coupled to the faulty AST node,
+ * An error consists of a message coupled to the faulty AST node, either a model
-* either a model element or a list of model elements.
+ * element or a list of model elements.
  */
 export class FreError {
 	message: string; // human-readable error message
-  reportedOn: FreElement | FreElement[]; // the faulty model element(s)
+	reportedOn: FreNode | FreNode[]; // the model element that does not comply
+	propertyName: string; // the property of the model element that does not comply, if appropriate
+	propertyIndex: number; // the property index of the model element that does not comply, if appropriate
-  locationdescription: string; // textual indication of where the error occurred
+	locationdescription: string; // human-readable indication of 'reportedOn'
-  severity: FreErrorSeverity; // indication of severity (default: ToDo) }
+	severity: FreErrorSeverity; // indication of how serious the error is, default is 'To Do'

+	constructor(
+		message: string,
+		node: FreNode | FreNode[],
+		locationdescription: string,
+		propertyName: string,
+		severity?: FreErrorSeverity,
+		propertyIndex?: number,
+	) {
+		this.message = message;
+		this.reportedOn = node;
+		this.locationdescription = locationdescription;

+		if (typeof severity !== "undefined") {
+			this.severity = severity;
+		} else {
+			this.severity = FreErrorSeverity.ToDo;
+		}
+		this.propertyName = propertyName;
+		this.propertyIndex = propertyIndex;
+	}
+}

+export enum FreErrorSeverity {
+	Error = "Error",
+	Warning = "Warning",
+	Hint = "Hint",
+	Improvement = "Improvement",
+	ToDo = "TODO",
+	Info = "Info",
+	NONE = "NONE",
+}
   ```

----

 ## FreTyper